 Just between the two of us…

 One of the many groups that have an argot of their own is the queer community — that is, people who don’t identify with norms of gender identity and/or the way they express their affection.
 This comes as no surprise if we think about the discrimination and marginalization that the LGBTQ community have suffered and still suffer today.
-After all, when you don’t have the freedom to talk about your identity and your forms of affection everywhere, you need to come up with an "alternative" language to communicate with those who feel the same way.
-The interesting thing is that this is not only restricted to your circle of friends.
-Throwing around argot words during a conversation with strangers and seeing how they react can be a subtle way to find out if they are understood as well… which can be the beginning of a friendship or even a romance.
+After all, when you don’t have the freedom to talk about your identity and your forms of affection everywhere, you need to come up with an “alternative” language to communicate with those who feel the same way.
+This is not only restricted to your circle of friends.
+Using argot words during a conversation with strangers (carefully!) can be a subtle way to find out if they understand as well…

 We talked about argots here before and mentioned polari, a queer argot spoken in England.
 How about having a look at argots from other countries?

-The Brazilian queer argot is called pajubá, or bajubá .
+The Brazilian queer slang or argot is called pajubá, or bajubá.
 It is spoken throughout practically the whole country, with a few regional variations.
 Despite being heavily based on Portuguese, it incorporates several elements of the Yoruba languages.
 The reason being that some Afro-Brazilian religions, strongly influenced by Yoruba culture, are relatively open to queer people, offering a space where this community can express itself more freely.

 Some of these words are known to most Brazilians, such as erê, which means child.
 Other words are less obvious, such as aqué (money) and alibã (policeman).
 Another striking feature is the frequent use of female names.
 Dar a Elsa (lit.
 Give to Elsa), for example, means to steal.
 These names are inspired by soap operas, famous singers, actresses, etc. Some pajubá words and expressions have become more and more popular outside the queer community due to it’s use in the media and to the growth of academic research about it.
 There is even a pajubá dictionary.
 It’s called Aurélia, a joke based on the name of the famous dictionary, Aurélio.